Meet the Team

 Founder & Editor

 For the past 20+ years, Suzanne has been exploring and writing about the world’s most exciting and important science and technology issues.
-Most recently, Suzanne was the Technology Editor for Martha Stewart Living Omnimedia, where she hosted the radio show “Living with Technology”.
+Ten years ago, she founded Techlicious, which serves the role of that tech-savvy friend you can count on to share tips and tricks to get the most out of technology; whether that’s saving time in our hectic schedules, discovering new ways to enjoy our personal interests, or keeping up with the latest technology trends and styles.
+Before that, Suzanne was the Technology Editor for Martha Stewart Living Omnimedia, where she hosted the radio show “Living with Technology”.
 Previously she served as Technology Editor for Popular Science Magazine.
 She has been featured on CNN, CBS, and NBC.
 Suzanne lives in New York City with her husband and three children. email@example.com

 Founder & CEO